 Both you and your spouse will have an opportunity to present in a trial what is known as your case in chief.
 This is your opportunity to present evidence to the judge that will assist him in deciding issues related to your case.
 You can do so in multiple ways, but typically it is done through testimonial and documentary evidence.

-The judge in your case will inquire of you and any witness in your case the following types of information
+The judge in your case will inquire about you and any witness in your case about the following types of information

 Are you able to balance your child's need to assert independence from you while also ensuring that your child is in a safe environment where his emotional and physical needs are met?
 If you can allow your child an opportunity to grow emotionally, learn and develop social skills that are a huge advantage that you would have in your child custody case.

-How are you managing child care in the event that you are full time employed parent?
+How are you managing child care if you are a full-time employed parent?
 Both mothers and fathers work in today's world and the need for responsible caregivers is high.
-You need to have a plan in place that allows you to work, raise your child and have childcare available for the periods of time that you are not home with your little one.
+You need to have a plan in place that allows you to work, raise your child and have childcare available for periods when you are not home with your little one.

 Young school-aged children are the topic of tomorrow's blog post from the Law Office of Bryan Fagan

-As we continue to move up the age-ladder, school-aged children (5-7 years of age) will be our topic in tomorrow's blog post.
-We hope that the information we have shared with you on young children has been interested and helpful.
+As we continue to move up the age ladder, school-aged children (5-7 years of age) will be our topic in tomorrow's blog post.
+We hope that the information we have shared with you on young children has been interesting and helpful.
 As we begin to talk about older children we value your feedback and questions.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”